Planning the perfect wedding breakfast speeches

 What should be included?

 Generally there will be some thank yous to those who have supported the bride and groom, whether that is financially, emotionally or with their time.
 Compliments to the bride and bridesmaids are also a common feature and sometimes the speeches are used to give gifts to those who have been particularly helpful.
 Jokes about the bride and/or groom normally go down well, as long as they are tailored to the audience.
 Some cute or funny stories are normally the perfect way to get the audience on your side.
+If you’re looking for a beautiful wedding venue in Warwickshire, look no further than Ettington Chase.
+Have a look at our wedding page.

 What shouldn’t be included?